tc3t/dfglib/misc/example_of_undefined_behaviour_trivial_pair.md

 }
 ```

-The EXPECT_EQ on last line failes with error message like:
+The EXPECT_EQ on last line fails with error message like:
 ```
 Value of: tp22
   Actual: 12-byte object <00-00 00-00 7C-00 00-00 00-62 CD-B7>